py85252876/MMVGM/README.md

 cd direction_and_source_tracing
 ```

 > Note: The default setting for source tracing is the nine generation tasks we mentioned in our paper.
-Please change the code.
+Please change the code for your own tasks.

 ### Training I3D-based detection model